Self-Serve Order Editing for Shopify: Why It’s No Longer Optional

 1. Fewer Cancellations, More Completed Sales

 One of the biggest post-purchase pain points on Shopify is order cancellations due to small mistakes; a wrong size, color, or address.
-According to Shopify’s own research, 60% of cancellations occur within the first 12 hours after checkout, often because customers spot minor errors too late.
+The majority of preventable cancellations happen within hours of checkout when customers spot an error and, finding no way to fix it themselves, reach for the cancel button instead.

 By offering self-serve order editing through tools like Account Editor, customers can fix these issues instantly without calling support, dramatically reducing cancellations and saving potential lost revenue.